sashakid/ios-guide/Main/9_swift.md

 }
 ```

-If you answered StackElement, you’re wrong.
+If you answered `StackElement`, you’re wrong.
 The correct answer is, again, “I don’t know“.

 Protocols hide away the underlying type.
 If a `Generic` is an `incomplete Type`, then a `Protocol` is a `masked Type`.
 When we have a function that returns a `Protocol`, the compiler cannot tell you what concrete type is actually implementing the `Protocol`!
-Of course you could check what type it is by doing something like if lastElement `is String` but then you’re trying to fit a round peg in a square hole.
+Of course you could check what type it is by doing something like `if lastElement is String` but then you’re trying to fit a round peg in a square hole.

 Once a Generic becomes complete (e.g. `Array<String>`) it is a fully concrete type.
 It can be compared to other types.
 Constants or variables declared as `Protocols` can never be compared to concrete types.
 That’s the difference between a `Generic` and a `Protocol`. `Protocols` are meant to mask types at the cost of losing concreteness and `Generics` are meant to become complete types by finding their other half.